 List the principle health and safety legislation and regulations that impact on and influence the undertaking of work on and within the historic environment.

-You may wish to visit the HSE construction website for guidance on and understanding of the complex of regulatory imposition on places of work and on building operations.
+You may wish to visit the Health & Safety Executive website for guidance on and understanding of the complex of regulatory imposition on places of work and on building operations.